Should Colleges Lower Tuition?

 College tuition schemes are designed to be flexible.
 Students pay wildly different amounts for the same educational access, based on their state residency status, family income, merit, and other factors.
 After financial aid and scholarships, most college students pay considerably less than the full sticker price.

-Because colleges already operate on a flexible model, COVID-19 discounts may be workable for many schools.
+Because colleges already operate on a flexible model, COVID-19 discounts proved feasible for many schools.
 In fact, prior to the pandemic, some private colleges were already planning on making tuition less expensive in order to be seen as more approachable by a wider array of students.
-Now, some private colleges are offering big discounts — some to the tune of 25-50%.

-Lowering Tuition Costs to Zero Increases Student Success
+Lowering Tuition Costs to Zero Increases Student Access

-One-off tuition discounts can help send students to college during the pandemic.
+One-off tuition discounts may have helped send students to college in 2020.
 But bigger moves toward college affordability could be coming.
 Twin crises — student debt and the educational opportunity gap — make college affordability an increasingly hot political topic.

 Debt Forgiveness Affirms College's Value to Low-Income Students

 Reducing tuition costs promises to improve college access and graduation rates.
 But many students and graduates have already taken out big loans to get their degrees.
+Research highlights the disproportionate impact student loan debt has on Black students and their families, fueling desire for change.
 While often introduced alongside free-college plans, large-scale student debt forgiveness may actually top the wishlist of progressive education policymakers.

 Cons of Lowering College Tuition